Precise asymptotics of the spin $+2$ Teukolsky field in the Kerr black hole interior: Statement of the main theorem

 where $w_{\rb,\gamma}:=2\rb^*-(2\rb^*)^{1/\gamma}-\rb+r_-$ and $\ubar_{\rb,\gamma}:=(2\rb^*)^{1/\gamma}$ are such that $\{w=w_{\rb,\gamma}\}$ and $\{\ubar=\ubar_{\rb,\gamma}\}$ intersect $\Gamma$ and $\{r=\rb\}$, where the hypersurface $\Gamma$ is defined by

-Region $\un$ is the redshift region that contains $\mch_+$, region $\trois\cup\quatre$ is the blueshift region very close to $\ch$ where the scalar $\Delta$ decays exponentially towards the Cauchy horizon, and region $\deux$ is an intermediate region, where the blueshift effect is already effective.
+Region $\un$ is the redshift region that contains $\mch_+$, region $\trois\cup\quatre$ is the blueshift region very close to $\ch$ where the scalar $\Delta$ decays exponentially\footnote{More precisely, $\Delta$ decays exponentially in $\ubar^\gamma$ in $\trois$, and $\Delta$ decays exponentially both in $u$ and $\ubar$ in $\quatre$.} towards the Cauchy horizon, and region $\deux$ is an intermediate region, where the blueshift effect is already effective.

 In region $\un$ we will obtain redshift energy estimates for the Teukolsky equation $\teuk_s\psi_s=0$ for $s=-2$, while in $\deux\cup\trois\cup\quatre$ we will derive effective blueshift estimates for $s=+2$.
 For the energy estimates, we use the coordinate system $(u,\ubar,\theta,\phi_{+})$ in $\mathbf{I}$, and the coordinate system $(u,\ubar,\theta,\phi_{-})$ in $\deux\cup\trois\cup\quatre$.